- BAMISE OLANREWAJU

 Innovation and Strategy Development LeadContact Details: [email protected]

 Bamise Olanrewaju is an energy researcher with specific expertise and interest in modelling of combined natural gas and electricity networks.
-She is currently working on the Research Council’s UK (RCUK) project on the integration of the EU gas network to the UK gas and electricity network, which is of significant relevance to the development of gas-to-power systems in Nigeria and Africa.
-Bamise received her first degree in Mechanical Engineering from the University of Ibadan in 2005 and a master’s degree in Sustainable Energy and Environment at Cardiff University, where she graduated with a distinction grade in 2012, and completed a PhD. in Multi-Energy Systems in 2017.
-She was awarded a foundation grant in 2014 by the Funds for Women Graduates, UK and her work was recently highlighted in an impact video produced by the RCUK’s HubNet Consortium project.
+She is currently working as an Analyst at the Office of National Statistics, UK.
+Bamise worked on Research Council’s UK (RCUK) project on the integration of the EU gas network to the UK gas and electricity network, which is of significant relevance to the development of gas-to-power systems in Nigeria and Africa from Oct 2012 to April 2017.
+Bamise received her first degree in Mechanical Engineering from the University of Ibadan in 2005.
+She completed a master’s degree in Sustainable Energy and Environment at Cardiff University, where she graduated with a distinction grade in 2012, and was awarded a PhD. in Multi-Energy Systems in 2017.
+She won a foundation grant in 2014 by the Funds for Women Graduates, UK and her work was recently highlighted in an impact video produced by the RCUK’s HubNet Consortium project.
 She has over 6 years of industrial experience in the manufacturing and consulting engineering sector in Nigeria.
 Bamise is currently the innovation and strategy lead for the Nigeria Energy Forum.

 - DANIEL ADEUYI

 Forum Chair and Technical LeadContact Details: [email protected]